jeetsukumaran/DendroPy/joss/paper.md

 # Impact

-Over its nearly 15-year history, DendroPy’s stability has led to adoption as a core dependency of other software and pipelines.
+Over its nearly 15-year history, DendroPy’s versatility and stability has led to adoption as a core dependency of many phylogenetics pipelines and bioinformatics software libraries.
 There are currently [85 projects](https://perma.cc/P865-JHXW) on PyPI listed as depending on DendroPy.
 Notable examples include: